Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Is sublimation ink safe once it is on a product?

-Yes.
-Once sublimation is complete, the ink is permanently bonded into the polymer coating of the product.
-It does not leach into food or drinks under normal use.
+When done correctly, the ink is permanently bonded into the polymer coating.
+It should not contact food or drinks when the item uses a food-safe sublimation blank and the coating remains intact.
 Always use food-grade sublimation blanks from reputable manufacturers for any items that will contact food or beverages.

 My Top Safety Picks for Sublimation: